InMind 2 VR (Cardboard) – NIVAL, INC.

 This app has been updated by Apple to display the Apple Watch app icon.

-- Gameplay is now more dynamic, master any destiny faster!
+• Gameplay is now more dynamic, master any destiny faster!

-- Stability fixes.
+• Stability fixes.

-User Reviews on InMind 2 VR (Cardboard)
+Get InMind 2 VR (Cardboard) on App Store

 This game scares us and triggers our megalophobia.
 The musics creepy.
 But we push through it and then suddenly theres so many huge neurons and dendrocytes at the next level.
 Theres this huge thing thats always to the side we dont like to look at it.
-We get mild anxiety but we love the game, we play it all the time and try to get a good score!
+We get mild anxiety but we love the game, we play it all the time and try to get a good score.

 This game is really soothing, not much action.
 That's fine with us – the VR InCell game is much faster paced, so it's a nice change.
 We're also kind of committed to helping John achieve a good life, while at the same time not being cruel to him.